 The main aspect of music that deals with time is rhythm.
 It is, maybe behind melody, the most used word when talking about music.
 Every single piece of music you hear on the radio has a rhythm to it.

 In this article, we’ll give you a complete guide to rhythm – what it is, how it can be defined, and how it’s used in music.
-Let’s get started by looking at what is rhythm in music?
+Let’s get started by looking at what is rhythm in music.

 Definition of Rhythm in Music

 Rhythm isn’t just about music, and you’ll find it in all aspects of life.
 For example, the Earth travels around the sun with a rhythm of about 365 days, and it rotates with a rhythm of 1 day.
 Your heart beats at a specific rhythm, and a watch ticks along at an exact rhythm of 60 beats per minute.

 The term rhythm is closely related to the term beat, as well as pulse and meter.
-To fully understand rhythm and the definition above, we need to unpack what each of these three terms mean.
+To fully understand rhythm and the definition above, we need to unpack what each of these three terms means.

 What are Beats and Pulse?

-A beat is the basic unit of time in music, and when repeated in a regular pattern it creates a pulse.
+A beat is the basic unit of time in music, and when repeated in a regular pattern, it creates a pulse.

-The song below is an example of a piece of music in 4/4, and you can clearly hear the pulse of the music – the drums hit each crochet beat throughout the song.
+The song below is an example of a piece of music in 4/4 meter, and you can clearly hear the pulse of the music – the drums hit each quarter note beat throughout the song.